vladocar/screenshoteer/README.md

 --waitfor - wait time for the page load in milliseconds
 --el - css selector document.querySelector
 --auth - basic http authentication
 --no - exclude "image", "stylesheet", "script", "font"
+--click - example: ".selector>a" excellent way to close popups or to click some buttons on the page.

 <p>